magento/knowledge-base/src/best-practices/general/best-practice-for-triggers-usage.md

 ---
 title: Best practice for triggers usage
-labels: Magento Commerce Cloud,Magento Commerce,performance,2.3,MySQL,database,triggers,best practices,2.3.x,2.4,2.4.x
+labels: 2.3,2.3.x,2.4,2.4.x,Magento Commerce,Magento Commerce Cloud,MySQL,best practices,database,performance,triggers
 ---

 This article explains how to avoid performance issues when using MySQL triggers.
 Triggers are used to log changes into audit tables.